CONFIRMED: Genetically Modified Foods to be

 - First to develop the Genetically Modified Plant in 1982.

 - Bought G.D.
-Searle & Company (Searle) – a pharmaceutical company which focuses on agriculture and life sciences.
+Searle & Company (Searle) – a pharmaceutical company that focuses on agriculture and life sciences.

-The following mergers of Pharmaceutical companies is enough to make your head spin.
+The following mergers of Pharmaceutical companies are enough to make your head spin.
 It’s amazingly complicated and interestingly intertwined!

 Instead of paraphrasing, I thought it best for you to read it for yourself straight from Pfizer’s website.
 (Pfizer is the world’s largest research-based pharmaceutical company.)